 Race equality in Ireland is a societal challenge that requires urgent attention.
 It features in the UN sustainable development goals to transform our world.
 This series of conversations on race and racism in Ireland in general and universities in particular, begins a constructive discussion on the lived experiences of minorities in the academy.
 It hopes to build toward a race equality action plan.
-The discussions will be moderated by Dr Amanullah De Sondy, Chair of University College Cork's Race Equality Forum and Head of the Study of Religions Department.
+The discussions will be moderated by Dr Amanullah De Sondy, current Co-chair of University College Cork's Race Equality Forum and Head of the Study of Religions Department.

 Amano Miura is a second year BA Study of Religions and Politics students at UCC.
 She is the Vice-Chair of UCC Fáilte Refugees Society and the Racial and Ethnic Minorities Representative on the Student's Union Equality Working Group (EWG).
 Amano is of Irish and Japanese descent and she grew up in Co.
 Kerry.

 Marium Baig is a 2nd year BCom at UCC.
 International and Chinese Studies student.
 Originally from Pakistan but immigrated to Ireland at a young age.
 Marium is a current standing committee member for UCC's Chinese and Korean societies